Source code for scale.olm.core

 [docs] def names(self): """Return the names of all the templates.
 Returns: list[str]: names of templates """ return list(self.templates.keys())

 [docs] def path(self, name: str): """Return a template file by name.
-Args: name: template name Returns: str: full path to the template """ return self.templates[name]
+Args: name: template name Returns: str: full path to the template """ try: return self.templates[name] except KeyError as exc: raise FileNotFoundError(name) from exc

-[docs] def expand(self, name: str, data: dict): """Expand a template by name using provided data.
-Args: name: template name data: dictionary with all the data Returns: str: text from the expanded template and data """ return TemplateManager.expand_file(self.templates[name], data)
+[docs] def expand( self, name: str, data: dict, float_format: str = DEFAULT_TEMPLATE_FLOAT_FORMAT, ): """Expand a template by name using provided data.
+Args: name: template name data: dictionary with all the data float_format: format specifier for floating-point template values Returns: str: text from the expanded template and data """ return TemplateManager.expand_file( self.path(name), data, search_paths=self.paths, float_format=float_format, )

-[docs] @staticmethod def expand_file(path: pathlib.Path, data: dict): """Returns expanded text from a file.
-Args: path: path containing a file to read data: dictionary containing data Returns: str: expanded text """ with open(path, "r") as f: text = f.read() return TemplateManager.expand_text(text, data, src_path=str(path))
+[docs] @staticmethod def expand_file( path: pathlib.Path, data: dict, search_paths=None, float_format: str = DEFAULT_TEMPLATE_FLOAT_FORMAT, ): """Returns expanded text from a file.
+Args: path: path containing a file to read data: dictionary containing data search_paths: directories searched for parent/included templates float_format: format specifier for floating-point template values Returns: str: expanded text """ with open(path, "r") as f: text = f.read() return TemplateManager.expand_text( text, data, src_path=str(path), search_paths=search_paths, float_format=float_format, )

 [docs] class CompositionManager: """Stores the basic nuclide data and provides calculations.
 Args: data: The basic data in ii.json-style format.
 Attributes: data (dict): nuclide data Examples: Initialize with fake data. >>> data = { ...
 "0001001": { ...
 "IZZZAAA": "0001001", ... "atomicNumber": 1, ... "element": "H", ... "isomericState": 0, ... "mass": 1.007830023765564, ... "massNumber": 1 ... }, ...
 "0001002": { ...
 "IZZZAAA": "0001002", ... "atomicNumber": 1, ... "element": "H", ... "isomericState": 0, ... "mass": 2.0141000747680664, ... "massNumber": 2 ... } ... } >>> cm = CompositionManager(data) Output the mass. >>> cm.mass("h2") 2.0141000747680664 Do name conversions. >>> cm.eam("0001002") 'h2' >>> cm.eam("h2") 'h2' >>> cm.izzzaaa("h2") '0001002' """ def __init__(self, data): self.data = data self.e_to_z = {} self.z_to_e = {} for izzzaaa, d in self.data.items(): z = int(d["atomicNumber"]) e = d["element"].lower() self.e_to_z[e] = z self.z_to_e[z] = e